marco-campos/cliqueneuro/README.md

 	- [x] Look into generating all the cliques only once for the top filtration -[x] Pick out the cliques from the top filtration using current simplices.
 - [] Check if you can optimize the simplex tree construction.
+	- [] Redo the filtration system so that you don't have to iterate through all of the edges every single time.
+The graph filtration should only include the edge information being added.
+As of now we are storing filtrating copies of the graphs which is inneficient.
+The simplex tree can handle this filtration later.
+	- [] Test if building a simplex tree for a graph is faster and then adjusting it later to turn it into a clique complex.
+It will be hard to verify if they are the same but we can check using smaller graphs.
 - [x] Change `g_betti_curve` to generate take in the filtration after the persistence is computed.
 	- [x] Put the persistence code into the graphing tool function.
 - [] Add a function to compute the integral of the betti curve.